headlamp-k8s/headlamp/docs/contributing.md

 Please use the [project's issue tracker](https://github.com/headlamp-k8s/headlamp/issues) for filing any bugs you find or features you think are useful.

+### Security issues

+For filing security issues that are sensitive and should not be public, please send an email to security@headlamp.dev .

 ## Translations

 If you want to contribute to the internationalization of Headlamp, please refer to the